 - NEW CONSTRUCTION

-- Structures on which construction commenced on or after the effective date of a floodplain regulation adopted by a community and includes any subsequent improvements to such structures.
+- Structures for which the start of construction commenced on or after the effective date of a floodplain regulation adopted by a community and includes any subsequent improvements to such structures.

 - RECREATIONAL VEHICLE

 - A vehicle which is built on a single chassis; 400 square feet or less when measured at the longest horizontal projections; designed to be self-propelled or permanently towable by a light duty truck; and designed primarily not for use as a permanent dwelling but as temporary living quarters for recreational, camping, travel, or seasonal use.

 - The land in the floodplain within a community subject to a one-percent or greater chance of flooding in any given year.
 Areas designated as special flood hazard areas are identified on the Flood Insurance Rate Map (FIRM) as Zones AE, AH, AO, A1-30, and V.

 - For other than new construction or substantial improvements under the Coastal Barrier Resources Act (P.L.
 No. 97-348), includes substantial improvements and means the date the building permit was issued, provided the actual start of construction, repair, reconstruction, rehabilitation, addition, placement, or other improvement was within 180 days of the permit date.
 The "actual start" means either the first placement of permanent construction of a structure on a site such as the pouring of a slab or footings, the installation of pilings, the construction of columns, or any work beyond the stage of excavation, or the placement of a manufactured home on a foundation.